 jq: parse error: Unfinished JSON term at EOF at line 2126, column 0

-if not error $resultError will be empty.
+If there is no error, $resultError will be empty.

 Save the Error into a variable and check the variable